fudgebucket27/PoseidonSharp/README.md

 # PoseidonSharp
 ## Intro
-PoseidonSharp is a Poseidon hashing library mainly for use with the (unofficial) C# Loopring API - https://github.com/taranasus/LoopringAPI .
+PoseidonSharp is a Poseidon hashing library mainly for use with the (unofficial)(WIP) C# Loopring API - https://github.com/taranasus/LoopringAPI .
 [Loopring](https://loopring.io/#/) is a layer 2 scaling solution for Ethereum.

 This library's reference implementation was originally in python and taken from https://github.com/Loopring/hello_loopring/blob/loopring-v3/tutorials/hash_and_sign/poseidon_hash_sample.py.
 As there was no C# implementationm for Poseidon,this referenced python code was converted to C# by yours truly.